galaxyproject/training-material/topics/computational-chemistry/tutorials/covid19-docking/tutorial.md

 This tutorial provides a companion to the work performed in March 2020 by InformaticsMatters, the Diamond Light Source, and the European Galaxy Team to perform virtual screening on candidate ligands for the SARS-CoV-2 main protease (MPro).
 This work is described [here](https://covid19.galaxyproject.org/cheminformatics).

-In this tutorial, you will perform protein-ligand docking to MPro using rDock ({% cite rdock %}) and scoring the results using two different methods.
+In this tutorial, you will perform protein-ligand docking to MPro using rDock ({% cite rdock %}) and score the results using two different methods.
 The same tools will be used as in the original study, but with a smaller dataset.

 > ### Agenda
 >